RV12R/RV4_NameService/README.md

-# RV Domain Name Service
+# RV4 Domain Name Service

 Currently building on Mumbai Test net using Matics, and Minting them as NFTs